Rose-Maina/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

 - Update the number of likes for a toy
+  - How I debugged:

 ### On clicking the like button, the action would return the error:
   NameError (uninitialized constant ToysController::Toys):
-### This means that th
+### This error arose from the fact that the engine could not find the variable toys in the update method.
+### The error was handled by adding a line of code that would render the toys variable in the creae method in json format.

+- Donate a toy to Goodwill (and delete it from our database)
   - How I debugged:

-- Donate a toy to Goodwill (and delete it from our database)

 ### After clicking on the 'Donate to Goodwill' button, the rails server rendered the:
   ActionController::RoutingError (No route matches [DELETE] "/toys/1")